dakanji/RefindPlus/README.md

     - As opposed to generic and difficult to distinguish `PreBoot` volumes.

 ## Installation
 [MyBootMgr](https://www.dakanji.com/creations/index.html) is recommended to automate installing RefindPlus on Mac OS.
 Alternatively, as the RefindPlus efi file can function as a drop-in replacement for the upstream efi file, you can install the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) first and replace its efi file with the RefindPlus efi file.
-(Ensure you rename the RefindPlus efi file to match).
+(Ensure the RefindPlus efi file is renamed to match).
 This manual process allows installing RefindPlus on any operating systems supported upstream.
 On Mac OS, MyBootMgr can optionally be used to set a RefindPlus|OpenCore chain-loading arrangement up on MacPro3,1 to MacPro5,1 as well as on Xserve2,1 and Xserve3,1.

 Users may also want to replace upstream filesystem drivers with those packaged with RefindPlus as these are always either exactly the same as upstream versions or have had fixes applied.